odpi/egeria-docs/site/docs/guides/cts/repository-profiles/dynamic-types.md

 The technology under test supports the addition of new type definitions.

+!!! attention "Not yet implemented"

 ## TypeDef maintenance

 The technology under test supports the commands to change a type definition.

+!!! attention "Not yet implemented"